 GM would continue offering the 350ci V8 for fitment into production models, for more than 30 years.
 Ultimately, this engine would go on to heavily influence key design points and architecture of the hugely popular LS engine platform to come.

-350CI Small-Block Technical Specs and Configurations
+350CI Small-Block Specifications and Technical Configurations

 The 350CI small-block V8 served as a hotter version of the 327CI before it.
 This small block featured a cast-iron block, which included thicker bulkheads and more substantialized main bearing caps.
 All L46 350CI small-blocks were also of a four-bolt construction.
 Additionally, a forged crankshaft and pistons were also used.